 The resin contains medicinal compounds with antiseptic, anti-inflammatory and vasodilating properties that, when infused into an oil or salve, can be applied topically to treat sprains, hyperextension, arthritic joints, hemorrhoids, and burns, according to author Michael Moore.
 The buds can also be tinctured in alcohol and taken internally for chest colds.
+This is only a brief summary — there are many more uses!

 In February, a friend gave me a gift of cottonwood buds he had clipped from a park, along with some olive oil to pour over them.
-I combined the buds and the oil in a glass jar and set it in my living room, as per his instructions, next to a heating vent to infuse.
+I combined the buds and the oil in a glass jar and set it in my living room, next to a heating vent to infuse.
 I left the jar there for over a month.
 The next step was to turn the infused oil into a salve.
 Doing that is fairly straightforward: you just heat some beeswax and stir the infused oil into it.
 But because it was my first time making a salve, I watched this how-to video first.

 Note: When making salves, herbalists sometimes like to include Vitamin E as a preservative, or as in the video above, lavender oil, but because cottonwood is naturally antimicrobial, this ingredient is not necessary.